-6. No Retaliation
+No Retaliation

-- a.
-Retaliation against any individual for making a complaint under this policy, for opposing harassment or discrimination, or for participating in an investigation of any claim regarding harassment or discrimination or inappropriate behavior is strictly prohibited. - b.
+- Retaliation against any individual for making a complaint under this policy, for opposing harassment or discrimination, or for participating in an investigation of any claim regarding harassment or discrimination or inappropriate behavior is strictly prohibited. - 2.
 Any person who engages in retaliatory conduct or reprisals in response to a claim of harassment or discrimination will be subject to appropriate corrective action, which may include discipline up to and including termination of employment or permanent suspension of a student.
-If an employee or student feels that he/she has experienced such retaliation, the individual should immediately report any such retaliation to the system director of human resource. - A person who files a false or malicious complaint of discrimination or harassment may be the subject of appropriate disciplinary action.
+If an employee or student feels that he/she has experienced such retaliation, the individual should immediately report any such retaliation to the system director of human resource. - 3.
+A person who files a false or malicious complaint of discrimination or harassment may be the subject of appropriate disciplinary action.

-7. Employee and Student Responsibilities
+Employee and Student Responsibilities

-- Everyone is responsible for maintaining a working and learning environment free of harassment and discrimination. - b.
-All employees are required to complete the interactive educational training program for

-- preventing unlawful harassment, discrimination, and retaliation located on the human resources page of MyNAU.
-All students and employees will also be provided with Title IX, VAWA training. - c.
-It is the responsibility of ALL employees and students to: - Read and abide by this policy.
-Employees with questions may contact the system director for human resources.
-Students with questions may contact the Title IX Coordinator. - Refrain from engaging in acts of harassment or discrimination or acts that can be construed as harassment or discrimination. - Immediately report any acts of discrimination or harassment or acts that can be construed as such. - Cooperate with any investigation regarding discrimination, harassment, or inappropriate conduct. - v.
+- Everyone is responsible for maintaining a working and learning environment free of harassment and discrimination. - All employees are required to complete the interactive educational training programs, Unlawful Harassment Prevention and Diversity in the Workplace upon hire and thereafter on a yearly basis.
+All students and employees will also be provided with Title IX, VAWA training. - 3.
+It is the responsibility of ALL employees and students to: - a.
+Read and abide by this policy.
+Employees with questions may contact the director for human resources.
+Students with questions may contact the Title IX coordinator. - b.
+Refrain from engaging in acts of harassment or discrimination or acts that can be construed as harassment or discrimination. - c.
+Immediately report any acts of discrimination or harassment or acts that can be construed as such. - d.
+Cooperate with any investigation regarding discrimination, harassment, or inappropriate conduct. - e.
 Maintain the confidentiality of any complaint or information received or provided in the course of an investigation, only disclosing information to those NAU personnel or representatives with a need to know about the complaint or information.
-Refrain from speculation and from drawing conclusions or gossiping about the subject matter or individuals involved in claims of harassment or discrimination, or involved in the investigation of such claims. - vi.
+Refrain from speculation and from drawing conclusions or gossiping about the subject matter or individuals involved in claims of harassment or discrimination, or involved in the investigation of such claims. - f.
 Refrain from taking any adverse or retaliatory action against any individual who has made a claim of harassment, opposed harassment, or participated in the investigation of any claim regarding harassment or inappropriate behavior.